 3. Is the course accredited by the relevant professional organisation?

-This can give you an advantage when applying for jobs after graduation or achieving professional status.
+This can also give you an advantage when applying for jobs after graduation or achieving professional status.
 For some careers, e.g. pharmacy, this is essential in order to practice as a pharmacist.
+In other industries, studying an accredited degree course can give you a boost in your future career, for example if you wish to become a Chartered Engineer.

 4. Are there any unique opportunities in the course, e.g. a year abroad or industrial placement?